Italian Wars: Italian War of 1494–1495

 Later joined by Florence, following the overthrow of Savonarola, the Papal States and Mantua, this coalition cut off Charles and his army from their bases in France.
-Charles' cousin, Louis d'Orleans, now tried to take advantage of Ludovico's change of sides to conquer Milan, which he claimed through his grandmother, Valentina Visconti.
+Charles' cousin, Louis d'Orléans, now tried to take advantage of Ludovico's change of sides to conquer Milan, which he claimed through his grandmother, Valentina Visconti.
 On 11 June, he captured Novara when the garrison defected, and reached Vigevano, forty kilometres from Milan.
 At this crucial point, Ludovico was incapacitated either by a stroke or nervous breakdown, while his unpaid soldiers were on the verge of mutiny.
-In his absence, his wife Beatrice d'Este took personal control of the Duchy and the siege of Novara, with Louis eventually forced to surrender in return for his freedom.
+In his absence, his wife Beatrice d'Este took personal control of the duchy and the siege of Novara, with Louis eventually forced to surrender in return for his freedom.

 Having replaced Ferdinand II of Naples with a pro-French government, Charles turned north and on 6 July was intercepted by the League outside Fornovo di Taro.
 In the resulting Battle of Fornovo, the French forced their opponents back across the Taro river and continued onto Asti, leaving most of their supplies behind.
 Both sides claimed victory but the general consensus favoured the French, since the League suffered heavier casualties and failed to halt their retreat, the reason for fighting in the first place.
 (Note: But the victory was universally adjudged to the French on account of the great Disproportion of the slain, of their driving the Enemy on the other side of the River, and because their Passage was no longer obstructed, which was all they contended for, the Battle being fought on no other Account) In the south, despite some initial reverses, by September 1495 Ferdinand II had regained control of his kingdom.
 Although the French invasion achieved little, it showed the Italian states were rich and comparatively weak, making future intervention attractive to outside powers.
-Charles himself died on 7 April 1498, and was succeeded by the former Duke of Orleans, who became Louis XII.
+Charles himself died on 7 April 1498, and was succeeded by the former Duke of Orléans, who became Louis XII.